driftavalli/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-controllers.md

 EOF
 ```

-The Kubernetes API Server authenticates to the Kubelet as the `kubernetes` user using the client certificate as defined by the `--kubelet-client-certificate` flag.
+The Kubernetes API Server authenticates to the Kubelet as the kubernetes user using the client certificate as defined by the --kubelet-client-certificate flag.

-Bind the `system:kube-apiserver-to-kubelet` ClusterRole to the `kubernetes` user:
+Bind the system:kube-apiserver-to-kubelet ClusterRole to the kubernetes user:
 ```
-cat <<EOF | kubectl apply -f -
+cat <<EOF | kubectl apply --kubeconfig admin.kubeconfig -f -
-apiVersion: rbac.authorization.k8s.io/v1beta1
+apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRoleBinding
 metadata:
   name: system:kube-apiserver